Palace Gates line: Decline

 With the nearby GNR built stations at Alexandra Palace and Hornsey providing a more direct route to central London, the catchment areas for the line's stations were always fairly small and the opening in 1932 of the first section of the Piccadilly line extension to Cockfosters with stations at Wood Green and Turnpike Lane diminished them further, crucially eroding the line's passenger traffic.

 In the early 1950s, the line was one of only two branches in the London area still worked by elderly F5, mainly, and F6 2-4-2Ts.
 The remaining examples of these were called into Stratford Works for withdrawal, in mid-1958.
 There then being no other suitable locomotives for the Palace Gates line, many of its trains were worked by J68 and J69 0-6-0Ts until sufficient N7 0-6-2Ts became available, following the electrification of suburban services from Liverpool Street station to Chingford and Hertford, in November, 1960.
 N7 and L1 steam locomotives continued to be used, until September, 1962.

 In later years, services ran to North Woolwich rather than Liverpool Street, mainly to the benefit of workers in the docks living in the areas served by the line.

 Closure

 The Palace Gates line was closed to passengers on 7 January 1963.
 Goods services continued to run until 5 October 1964.

-The site today
+Remains

 Tracks were removed and the stations demolished and the route of the line has been almost entirely covered by new construction including The Mall Wood Green (Shopping City).
 The only part of the line that remains is a short section of track within Bounds Green Depot where the line formerly connected to the Hertford Loop Line.
 A small section of the route can be seen from Avenue Road.

 The latest (2015) proposed route for Crossrail 2, sees an option that would closely resemble the Palace Gates Line, running from Seven Sisters/South Tottenham railway station (double-ended station) through either Turnpike Lane and Alexandra Palace stations, or Wood Green Underground station, on its way to New Southgate railway station.